-78F.
-Removal, damage and replacement of NLIS devices
+84. Removal, damage and replacement of NLIS devices

-(1) A person must not remove an NLIS device from an animal unless it is done —
+(1) A person must not remove an NLIS device or other approved identification from an animal unless it is done —

-(a) after the animal has been slaughtered in an abattoir;
+(a) after the animal has been slaughtered in an abattoir; or

-(b) after the animal is slaughtered or otherwise dies on any other property, by the operator of the property;
+(b) after the animal is slaughtered or otherwise dies on any other property, by the operator of the property; or

-(c) after the device ceases functioning, by the operator of the property on which the animal is kept; or
+(c) in the case of an NLIS device, after the device ceases functioning, by the operator of the property on which the animal is kept; or

 (d) by an approved person.